 The program provides consultation on all phases of pre-production, production and post-production to help guide producers to successful completion of their films.
 Students submitting proposals must have taken at least an initial course in filmmaking prior to undertaking their project.

-The Salmanowitz Program provides grants of $1,000 to $1,500 to successful student and faculty applicants to assist with travel-related costs.
+The Salmanowitz Program provides grants of $1000 to $1500 to successful student applicants to assist with travel-related costs.

 The Salmanowitz Program allows the producers to distribute their work on the web, at festivals, and especially at the annual Arts Festival at Boston College.

-If you are a filmmaker of any kind – accomplished or aspiring – contact either the Program Director or the current Assistant Director with your story ideas for films in moral courage at any phase of production, from concept to post-production.
+If you are a filmmaking student contact either the Program Director or the current Assistant Director with your story ideas for films in moral courage at any phase of production, from concept to post-production.
 Let us help you turn your ideas into a finished product.

 Salmanowitz Grant Application Form